denten-papers/xp-routledge/dh-book-proposal.md

 [^ln-palgrave]: Ed.
 Douglas A. Boyd and Mary A. Larson.
 256 pages. $90 cloth,
 $16.50 ebook, $25 paper.

-The major (and few of the only) volumes in the nascent second generation pertinent to the study of literature is *Macroanalysis: Digital Methods and Literary History* by Matthew L. Jockers (Illinois, 2013),[^ln-macro] which is itself a more technical extension of a far more influential *Distant Reading*, by Franco Moretti (Verso, 2013).[^ln-franco]
+Some of the few major volumes in the nascent second generation pertinent to the study of literature comprise *Macroanalysis: Digital Methods and Literary History* by Matthew L. Jockers (Illinois, 2013),[^ln-macro] which is itself a more technical extension of a far more influential *Distant Reading*, by Franco Moretti (Verso, 2013).[^ln-franco]

 [^ln-macro]: 208 pages. $30 paper and ebook, $90 cloth.